Welcome to the Children's Surgery Center

 - The pediatric anesthesiologist will discuss the anesthesia process with you and your child: What anesthesia will do, how it will be administered, and how long your child may be affected by it after the treatment.
 You’ll discuss the possible need for medication, or “happy juice,” to help your child to relax before the anesthesia is administered.
 The anesthesiologist will accompany your child into the operating room for the duration of their treatment.

-The goal of the Child Life and Creative Arts Therapy program is to help minimize the stress and anxiety of hospitalization and to strengthen the coping skills of the hospitalized child and the family, both before and after treatment.
+The goal of the Child Life and Creative Arts Therapy Department is to help minimize the stress and anxiety of hospitalization and to strengthen the coping skills of the hospitalized child and the family, both before and after treatment.
 The Children’s Surgery Center has a child life specialist staffed solely to help your child throughout pre-op and then during recovery.
 For example, a child life specialist may use medical play puppets and actual medical equipment to explain the procedures and surgery that the child is about to undergo.
 This helps to provide understanding, reassurance and emotional support to the child as well as to the family.

 The child life specialist may also visit with siblings or other family members to help them understand the hospital environment and ease the stress of being in an unfamiliar environment.
 Download the “Welcome to UC Davis” coloring book — Davis the Monkey and his friends will walk you through the process and help you get ready.